FarronF/limerick-council-meetings/meetings/2019/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 3rd April 2019.md

 of a 25 metre public swimming facility/pool to be located in Newcastle West Town to serve

-the people of the Municipal District and its hinterland”.--- 8
+the people of the Municipal District and its hinterland”.
+---
+8

 REPLY: